+Baked Maple Donuts.
 Deadlines.
 Colds.
 Finally catching up.
 Fall break.
 No school.
 Not on the calendar.
-Mom fail!
+Mom fail.
 Deadlines dropped.
+Donuts flopped.
 Behind again.
-Maple baked donut testing with Hal.
-For Dad.
+More baked maple donut testing.
 Needs maple extract.
-No where to be found.
+Nowhere to be found.
 Amazon Prime?
 Text Oh, Ladycakes for maple extract recommendation.
 Frontier Co-op.
 Call Whole Foods.
 Run to Whole Foods.
 Maple flavor secured.
+One step closer.

-Test again.
+Test donuts again.
 “Mel, this is why you’re inefficient,” Kev says.

 “I know,” I say.

-Perfect the icing.
+Perfect maple icing.
 Finally.
 “Wow, these are perfect,” says the maple donut connoisseur.

 - Maple Donut